Food and Nutrition – Major #5682

 4 units

-Effective Term: 2023 Spring Semester
+Effective Term: 2025 Fall Semester

 Chemistry for applied science and non-science majors.
 The scientific method; chemical computations; composition of matter, energy, and physical and chemical changes; fundamental laws and principles; atomic and molecular structure; bonding; inorganic nomenclature, kinetic molecular theory, gas laws, solutions, acid-base theories, oxidation-reduction, equilibrium, nuclear chemistry, and qualitative and quantitative theories and techniques.
 MATH 103 is recommended as a prerequisite for allied health and nursing majors and MATH 3A is recommended as a prerequisite for STEM majors.
-(A, CSU-GE, UC, I)
+(A, CSU, UC, Cal-GETC)

 Course Details: